-This filmed evidence must be sent to OCR within 10 working days of the moderation day and will be used (alongside film of any offsite activities) if a review of moderation is later requested.
+This filmed evidence must be sent to OCR within 10 working days of the moderation day.

 This footage is confidential between OCR and the centre and should not be placed in the public domain.

 This evidence will be retained by OCR until the deadline has passed for centres to submit a review of results (RoR).